illuminatly/godal/README.md

 ## Compatibility

-This software has been tested most recently on OSX and Linux using GDAL 2.4.0
+This software has been tested most recently on 1) OSX and 2) Ubuntu 19.04 Linux using GDAL 2.4.0

 ## Examples